The Future of Our Department

 Alumni, Post-Doctoral Researchers associated with the Epidemiology department as well as the School of Public Health, are encouraged to stay connected to the department by:

-- Stay connected by receiving a digital or hard copy of Epicenter the Epi Department’s newsletter, click here to subscribe.
+- Stay connected by subscribing to the Epi Department’s e-newsletter, the Epicenter, send an email here to subscribe.